On this page are 9 links.

 Please do NOT use Certified Mail or any other service that requires a signature (except perhaps if mailing from overseas from a country with unreliable mail service).
 If a signature is required and I am not here when the postman comes, or don't hear him, it takes a lot of extra work to arrange a redelivery on a later day when I am here.
 If you want confirmation of receipt, await my acknowledgement or pay for tracking.

-For electronic submission, email to both Prof Maurer and his MathPath Academic Assistant, Henry Zhang.
-Their addresses (click once) are
+For electronic submission, email to both Prof Maurer and his MathPath Academic Assistant.
+Their addresses (click once for both) are

 firstname.lastname@example.org and email@example.com